JoseMCabreraT/Unit9-WeatherDashboard/README.md

 ## Description

+I built an app that calls the OpenWeather API and renders the weather data in the browser.

-Link to the walkthrough video of the app:
+Link to the deployed app:

 ## Table of Contents